lrynek/design-patterns/sfcasts/command-coding.md

 from execution.
 You can create your command objects at some point, and then later, if the conditions are met, execute them without worrying about their arguments.

 Alright!
-Let's create this class, I'll press "Alt + Enter", then select `Create class`.
+Let's create this class, I'll press "Option + Enter", then select `Create class`.
 I'll put it in the `App\ActionCommand` namespace instead of simply `Command` because we don't want to confuse these with Symfony commands.
 Press enter and, voila!
 There is our `AttackCommand` class.
 Remove the annotations on top of the